RebeccaSue/cc3k/README.md

 Note that multiple objects (enemies, gold, and potions) cannot occupy the same cell on the game board.
 That is, no two objects can ever occupy the same space.
 The one exception to this is the case of gold.
 Typically, when a player character walks over gold, it is picked up.
 The exception to this is if the gold is associated with a still alive dragon; in this case, the player simply walks over the gold, without picking it.

-When the PC attempts to move on to a stairway, the next level is instead generated and displayed, with the PC spawning in a random position on the new level.
+When the player character attempts to move on to a stairway, the next level is instead generated and displayed, with the player character spawning in a random position on the new level.
 Items and enemies should only ever spawn on a floor tile and never in a doorway, passage, or the stairs leading down to the next floor.

 ### 2.5 Combat

 By default, all enemies except for Merchants and Dragons are hostile to the player character.
 If the player character enters within a 1 block radius of any hostile enemy, they will attempt to attack the player character (even before the player character has had a chance to attack).
 Dragons are considered hostile when the player is next to (read: in the 1 block radius of) its dragon hoard or itself, and will use their fire breath to defend its hoard (i.e. will attack the enemy).
 This means that a Dragon might attack even if the player is not next to the Dragon, but because it is next to a dragon hoard.
 If the player character is not within a 1 block radius of the enemy then it will resume random movement (as previously described).
 Recall that Merchants can become hostile when one is attacked/slain by the player character.

 Combat is resolved as follows: Enemies will auto-attack players given the previously specified criteria, however, there is a 50% chance their attack misses.
 The player character has the option of attacking any of the 8 squares that are within a 1 block radius of them.
-The PC never misses (except when attacking a halfling as discussed earlier).
-Recall, that the PC has initiative and always attacks first.
+The player character never misses (except when attacking a halfling as discussed earlier).
+Recall, that the player character has initiative and always attacks first.
-Damage is calculated as follows: `Damage(Def ender) = ceiling((100/(100+Def (Def ender)))∗Atk(Attacker))`, where Attacker specifies the attacking character (enemy or PC) and defender specifies the character being attacked.
+Damage is calculated as follows: `Damage(Def ender) = ceiling((100/(100+Def (Def ender)))∗Atk(Attacker))`, where Attacker specifies the attacking character (enemy or player character) and defender specifies the character being attacked.
 Thus, in a single round a character can be both an attacker and a defender.

 ## 3. Display
 Walls are denoted by ‘|’ and ‘−’, doorways by ‘+’, and passages by ‘#’.
 Floor tiles that can be walked upon are denoted by ‘.’.
 Chambers are denoted by the smaller polygons inside the larger rectangle.
 The player character can only ever occupy a passage block, doorway block, or a floor tile inside a chamber.
 The player character can see in all chambers simultaneously.